(Monarda didyma 'Scarlet')

 (Ocimum basilicum ‘Spicy Globe’)

-Spicy Globe Basil is an annual herb that is native to India and Asia but can be commonly found growing in gardens throughout the United States.
-At maturity, this plant reaches the height of 8-14” and features 1/4-1" light green leaves and white flowers.
-This plant can be grown in a container, attracts bees and butterflies, is rabbit safe, repels flies, mosquitoes, and thrips, is resistant to deer, is used to make essential oils and mosquito repellent, is both edible and medicinal, and is great as a cut flower!
+Spicy Globe Basil is an annual herb native to India and Asia but grows in gardens throughout the United States.
+At maturity, this plant reaches a height of 8-14” and features 1/4-1" light green leaves and white flowers.
+This plant can be grown in a container, attracts bees and butterflies, is rabbit safe, repels flies, mosquitoes, and thrips, is resistant to deer, is used to make essential oils and mosquito repellent, is both edible and medicinal, and is used as a cut flower!

 (Thymus vulgaris 'Common')